-30. Guidelines to prepare your contribution
+23. Guidelines to prepare your contribution

-- Download the document template - Documents should be short, preferably limited to four (4) pages in accordance with ITU practice - Consult the ITU Language Tools - Consult the latest Resolutions and Decisions of the Council, as reference
+- Download the document template - Documents should be short, preferably limited to four (4) pages in accordance with ITU practice - Consult the ITU Language Tools - Consult the latest Resolutions and Decisions of the Council, as reference - Access additional general documentation from the Council website (here and here), such as rules of procedure, letters and notifications, internal audit reports, external audit reports, IMAC and more.

-31. Participation
+24. Participation